 People sometimes ask me "is it wise to send passwords by email?"
 Well, not for a site that is super sensitive, like your bank, but for less secure sites it's just fine.
 It's common procedure for many web sites to send "forgot password" requests by email, and those emails either contain the password or a link to reset your password.
 Same risk.
 If someone intercepts your password to my site, the most they'll be able to do is log on and watch your courses.
 I don't store credit card info on my web site.
-They'll get your name, email, and address, and know that you like Microsoft Access.
+They'll get your name, email, and know that you like Microsoft Access.
 That's it.

 Here's a scenario where using the same password on every web site you visit is a serious problem.
 Let's say, hypothetically, that you do use the same password everywhere.
 You've got the same name, email, username, and password on your bank's web site, your credit card web site, Amazon, Walmart, Microsoft, and everywhere else you frequent.
 You've bought flowers for mom on a different site.
 You frequent a couple game web sites.
 You get the picture.
 Now, you decide to set up an account on some site like PCResale.net that you've never used before.
 Out of habit, you use the same email, username, and password that you have on every other site on the web.
 Well now, guess what, Joe Owner of PCResale now knows who you are, your email, and your password.
 If you used your card to shop at his site, he now has your card info (so he knows what credit card company or bank you use).
 Plus, he now knows your password for those sites.
 He can cancel your cards, order new cards for you to be mailed to him, etc. He now knows how to order stuff from your Amazon account.
 This is why it's so important that you use a unique password everywhere.
 It's mostly to prevent against disreputable owners / managers / IT people at companies you already do business with, not hackers who intercept your emails.